jenkinsci/ghprb-plugin/README.md

 request or new commit to an existing pull request will start a new build.

-A new build can also be started with a comment: `retest this please`, with or without additional text in the comment.
+A new build can also be started with a comment which contains, `retest this please`; with or without additional lines in the comment.
+A review summary comment will not start a new build.

 You can extend the standard build comment message on github creating a comment file from shell console or any other